 With ten parks offering pools, playing fields, hiking trails, and lakes, you'll find Bedford residents enjoying the nature surrounding them.
 Horseback riding is also an important part of Bedford's landscape.
 For over 100 years residents have maintained a network of over 100 miles of trails for riders to walk, trot, or gallop through.
 It isn't uncommon to see horses along the back roads of Bedford.

 Despite its reputation as a sleepy, small town, Bedford has many cultural opportunities for its residents.
 You can experience outdoor music festivals in the enchanted garden setting at Caramoor Center for Music and the Arts in Katonah, or take in visual arts at the Katonah Museum of Art.
 Bedford Village is home to the recently renovated Bedford Playhouse, featuring family and independent films, along with talks from some of Bedford's famous residents.

 Bedford is made up of three distinct hamlets.
 Bedford Village and Bedford Hills attend Bedford Central Schools.
-Katonah residents will attend Katonah-Lewisboro schools.
-A small section of Bedford will attend Byram Hills Union Free Schools.
+Katonah residents attend Katonah-Lewisboro schools.
+A small section of Bedford attends Byram Hills Union Free Schools.
 There are also several private schools in Bedford.

 450 square miles and 45 cities, towns and villages.